Azerbaijan wins regional backing to host COP29 climate summit | Headlines

 Azerbaijan wins regional backing to host COP29 climate summit

-Nations from the Eastern European region, which is due to host next year's summit, backed Baku's bid during the COP28 summit in Dubai, unblocking a geopolitical deadlock over the next global gathering to address climate change.
-Two sources familiar with the discussions told Reuters countries in the regional group formally backed Azerbaijan's bid in a meeting on Saturday afternoon.
+The decision, which resolves months of geopolitical deadlock over where the next annual U.N. climate summit will be held, quickly drew focus to Azerbaijan's oil production and its human rights record.
+With the rotating presidency of the summit shifting to Eastern Europe next year, nations from the region agreed during the ongoing COP28 summit in Dubai to back Baku's bid, the co-chairs of the group of countries said in a letter the U.N. climate change body on Saturday, seen by Reuters.

-Azerbaijan looks set to host next year's COP29 climate change summit, after winning backing from other Eastern European nations on Saturday.
-Nations from the Eastern European region, which is due to host next year's summit, backed Baku's bid during the COP28 summit in Dubai, unblocking a geopolitical deadlock over the next global gathering to address climate change.
+Azerbaijan is poised to host next year's COP29 climate change summit after winning backing from other Eastern European nations on Saturday.
+The decision, which resolves months of geopolitical deadlock over where the next annual U.N. climate summit will be held, quickly drew focus to Azerbaijan's oil production and its human rights record.

-Two sources familiar with the discussions told Reuters countries in the regional group formally backed Azerbaijan's bid in a meeting on Saturday afternoon.
-"We're very grateful to all countries in particular to the Eastern European group and the [COP28 summit] host United Arab Emirates for their support," the country's ecology minister Mukhtar Babayev told the COP28 summit.
+With the rotating presidency of the summit shifting to Eastern Europe next year, nations from the region agreed during the ongoing COP28 summit in Dubai to back Baku's bid, the co-chairs of the group of countries said in a letter the U.N. climate change body on Saturday, seen by Reuters.
+"We're very grateful to all countries, in particular to the Eastern European group and the [COP28 summit] host United Arab Emirates for their support," Azerbaijan's Ecology Minister Mukhtar Babayev said in an address from the main stage at COP28 on Saturday.

+Zhala Bayramova, daughter of anti-corruption researcher Gubad Ibadoghlu, who was jailed in Azerbaijan after criticizing the country's oil and gas industry, told Reuters she was appalled at the decision.
+"He is risking his life for this work," Bayramova said.
+"This work is quite meaningless when you have COP29 hosted in Azerbaijan."

-The decision on a host had been held up after Russia said it would veto any European Union country's bid to be the host.
+A spokesperson for Azerbaijan's foreign ministry did not immediately respond to requests for comment about Ibadoghlu.
+"Having COP29 gives legitimacy to the government," Bayramova added.
+The decision on who would host COP29 had been held up after Russia vowed to veto any bid by a European Union country.
 The EU has imposed sanctions on Moscow over its invasion of Ukraine.
-Azerbaijan is not an EU member.
-Baku's bid still needs formal approval from the nearly 200 countries present at the COP28 talks, but delegates said on Saturday they expect that vote to be a formality.

-U.N. climate summit hosts are usually announced years in advance, and the deadlock over the COP29 host has left Baku with scarce time to prepare for the massive gathering.
-Azerbaijan's Ministry of Foreign Affairs spokesperson Aykhan Hajizada told Reuters on Friday Baku was well equipped to hold it, with enough venues and amenities.
+The COP28 summit in the UAE has been the biggest yet, with more than 90,000 delegates registered.
+While the decision on who will host the event is usually made years in advance to allow countries time to prepare, Aykhan Hajizada, a spokesperson at Azerbaijan's ministry of foreign affairs, told Reuters on Friday that Baku was well equipped to handle the event.

-The United Arab Emirates has faced criticism for appointing Sultan al-Jaber, the head of its state-run oil company ADNOC, as president of this year's COP28 summit.
-Some delegates raised concerns about holding the world's climate negotiations in another oil producing nation.
+When Azerbaijan's bid was first reported on Thursday, some raised concerns about holding the global climate talks in another oil producing nation.
+Azerbaijan is an oil and gas producer and a member of OPEC+.
+Richard Black of the energy think tank Ember wrote on social media site X: "The road from #COP28 will, it seems, lead to Baku, possibly the world's first 'oil capital' a thousand years ago, where Marco Polo documented oil being traded, and where tourists can still top up their health by getting into a bath of crude."

-Hajizada told Reuters he understood those concerns, and noted Azerbaijan's plans to diversify its energy sources to include more wind and solar power.
-Azerbaijan and Armenia announced a deal on Thursday allowing Baku to bid for COP29 without the threat of an Armenian veto.
+Hajizada said he understood those concerns, and noted Azerbaijan's plans to diversify its energy sources to include more wind and solar power.
+The European Commission last year signed a memorandum of understanding with Azerbaijan to double imports of Azeri natural gas as part of its strategy to diversify away from Russia.

+LEGITIMACY TO THE GOVERNMENT Ibadoghlu, a professor at the London School of Economics, was arrested on charges of dealing with counterfeit money and extremism when visiting family in Azerbaijan in July.

+He had served from 2013-2019 as the civil society representative to the board of the Extractives Industry Transparency Initiative (EITI), an organization that advocates for open and accountable management of oil, gas and mineral resources.
+The U.S. State Department and the Organization for Security and Cooperation in Europe earlier this year condemned Ibadoghlu's arrest and demanded his release.
+The EU in September adopted a joint motion to demand an investigation into the arrest.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)